Does the Jade plant have a smell?

 You can alter this schedule depending on the size of the plant and seasonality.

-In winters, you can water the plant every month, as the plants often enter into hibernation mode during this period.
+In winter, you can water the plant every month, as the plants often enter into hibernation mode during this period.

 You won’t see much growth during these months, so it’s better to cut down on the watering frequency.